Cash & ATMs in New Zealand: Fees, limits, forex, card types & more

 Yes usually.
 The crime rates near ATMs are pretty low.

-Make sure to only use authorised and registered exchange places for currency exchanges.
+Only use authorised and registered exchange places for currency exchanges.

 Is it okay to carry cash while travelling in New Zealand?